bayareala8s/Architecting-on-Azure/Databricks/README.md

 ### Components in the Unity Catalog architecture

-Certainly!
 The Unity Catalog architecture typically consists of several interconnected components, each serving a specific purpose in managing metadata and facilitating interactions with data assets.
 Here's a detailed description of each component:

 1. **User Interface (UI)**:
    - The User Interface component provides a graphical interface for users to interact with the Unity Catalog.
 This UI could be a web-based application, a desktop client, or integrated into other data management tools.